Superphysics Superphysics

 This is one of Machiavel’s many errors from him living in too early an age of the world, to be a good judge of political truth.

-Almost all the princes of Europe are at present governed by their ministers for nearly 200 years.
+Almost all the current princes of Europe have been governed by their ministers for nearly 200 years.
 Yet no such event has ever happened, or can possibly happen.

 People were taught of the importance of an extensive commerce by the great opulence, grandeur, and military achievements of Holland and England.